A Survey on Visual Transformer: Vision Transformer

 \subsubsection{Pruning and Decomposition}

 In transformer based pre-trained models (\eg, BERT), multiple attention operations are performed in parallel to independently model the relationship between different tokens~\cite{vaswani2017attention,bert}.
 However, specific tasks do not require all heads to be used.
 For example, Michel~\etal~\cite{michel2019sixteen} presented empirical evidence that a large percentage of attention heads can be removed at test time without impacting performance significantly.
 The number of heads required varies across different layers — some layers may even require only one head.
 Considering the redundancy on attention heads, importance scores are defined to estimate the influence of each head on the final output in \cite{michel2019sixteen}, and unimportant heads can be removed for efficient deployment.
 Dalvi~\etal~\cite{prasanna2020bert} analyzed the redundancy in pre-trained transformer models from two perspectives: general redundancy and task-specific redundancy.
 Following the lottery ticket hypothesis~\cite{frankle2018lottery}, Prasanna~\etal~\cite{prasanna2020bert} analyzed the lotteries in BERT and showed that good sub-networks also exist in transformer-based models, reducing both the FFN layers and attention heads in order to achieve high compression rates.
+For the vision transformer~\cite{vit} which splits an image to multiple patches, Tang~\etal~\cite{tang2021patch} proposed to reduce patch calculation to accelerate the inference, and the redundant patches can be automatically discovered by considering their contributions to the effective output features.
+Zhu~\etal~\cite{zhu2021visual} extended the network slimming approach~\cite{liu2017learning} to vision transformers for reducing the dimensions of linear projections in both FFN and attention modules.

-In addition to the width of transformer models, the depth (\ie, the number of layers) can also be reduced to accelerate the inference process~\cite{fan2019reducing}.
+In addition to the width of transformer models, the depth (\ie, the number of layers) can also be reduced to accelerate the inference process~\cite{fan2019reducing,hou2020dynabert}.
 Differing from the concept that different attention heads in transformer models can be computed in parallel, different layers have to be calculated sequentially because the input of the next layer depends on the output of previous layers.
 Fan~\etal~\cite{fan2019reducing} proposed a layer-wisely dropping strategy to regularize the training of models, and then the whole layers are removed together at the test phase.
-Given that the resources available in different devices may vary, Hou~\etal~\cite{hou2020dynabert} proposed to adaptively reduce the width and depth of pre-defined transformer models.
-This approach obtains multiple models with different sizes simultaneously, and shares important attention heads and neurons across different sub-networks via a rewiring mechanism.

 Beyond the pruning methods that directly discard modules in transformer models, matrix decomposition aims to approximate the large matrices with multiple small matrices based on the low-rank assumption.
 For example, Wang~\etal~\cite{wang2019structured} decomposed the standard matrix multiplication in transformer models, improving the inference efficiency.